U8NWXD/oppia-wiki/Contributing-code-to-Oppia.md

 ## Tips for Success

 1. Make dependent (“stacked”) PRs to ensure smaller time between reviews and subsequent PRs.
 A large PR results in difficulty to review for the reviewer as well as difficulty in making changes according to a review for an author.
 So, it is better to create smaller PRs which deliver a single small goal.
-If you have any other code change dependent on a PR, it is better to stack it on the that PR and create a new PR instead of merging it in one PR.
+If you have code changes dependent on a PR, it is better to create a separate PR for those changes.

 1. Try and follow test-driven development.
 This is the easiest way to make sure the code you wrote is working fine.
-Writing tests for the expected behaviour, and then writing code that will pass the tests is the basic idea.
-Refer our guides for writing good tests:
+The basic idea is to first write tests for the expected behaviour and then write code that will pass those tests.
+Refer to our guides for writing good tests:

    * [[Backend Tests|Writing-backend-tests]]
    * [[Frontend Tests|Frontend-unit-tests-guide]]
    * [[End to end tests|End-to-End-Tests]]
    * [Tests for pylint extensions|Writing-Tests-For-Pylint]]

 1. If you're stuck on something, ask for help instead of letting it block all your work.
+It can be difficult to know when to ask for help, so one rule of thumb is to ask whenever you've been unable to make progress for an hour.

-1. When asking questions, follow our guide to [[get help|Getting-help]] to make sure your question gets to the right people and has the information they need to help you.
+1. When asking questions, follow our guide to [[getting help|Get-help]] to make sure your question gets to the right people and has the information they need to help you.

 1. Remember that you're working with volunteers, nearly all of whom spend most of their time at school or a job.
 Don't be surprised if it takes a few hours for someone to get back to you (they might be in a different time zone!).